TCDSolar/NowcastGeoelectrics/README.md

-# Nowcasting Geoelectric Fields
-Note: Scripts are currently being adapted for general use and full versions, with working examples for previous storms upon completion.
-Currently the scripts will download real-time data from the MagIE website and plot realtime conditions.

 Scripts for nowcasting geoelectric fields across Ireland are currently being optimised.
 Scripts adapted from previous work by Campanya et al 2018 (see https://github.com/joancampanya/Compute_GeoElectric_Fields).
 Python scripts are found in the "scr" folder.

 # Using the Model